 I would say, do not move forward in the coaching journey until your client is a hundred percent convinced about the goal that they wish to achieve, even if time is ticking, sessions are passing, and it appears that progress is not being made in the way it was initially assumed it would.

-Once you have nailed these aspects, the rest of the leadership coaching engagement will be absolute gold!
+Once you have nailed these leadership mantras, the rest of the leadership coaching engagement will be absolute gold!